Completely Awake After Night Feedings

 - If you're removing your little one's swaddle, consider leaving your little one swaddled for night feedings.

 - If you need to do a diaper change, I would do that at the beginning or even in the middle of a night feeding.
-See page 9-15 in your Will I Ever Sleep Again? booklet for a very helpful tip!

 - Lower the lights to nearly complete darkness.
 Consider switching out the lamp to a red bulb as it's less disruptive than a white or blue light.